Skip to main content

 Skip table of contents

-RAG Framework in HALO
+Search in HALO

 Requirements

-To effectively use HALO and take full advantage of its RAG capabilities, certain prerequisites must be met:
+To effectively use HALO and take full advantage of its Agentic RAG capabilities, certain prerequisites must be met:

 Approach